Tragedy (Bee Gees song)

-"Tragedy" is a song released by the Bee Gees, written by Barry, Robin & Maurice Gibb, included on their 1979 album Spirits Having Flown.
-The single reached number one in the UK in February 1979 and repeated the feat the following month on the US Billboard Hot 100.
-In 1998, it was successfully covered by British pop group Steps, whose version also reached number one in the UK.
+"Tragedy" is a song released by the Bee Gees, written by Barry, Robin & Maurice Gibb, and included on their fifteenth album, Spirits Having Flown (1979).
+The single was released in February 1979 by RSO Records, reaching number one on the UK in February 1979 and repeated the feat the following month on the US Billboard Hot 100.
+In 1998, it was covered by British pop group Steps, whose version also reached number one in the UK.
+In 2024, it was used in the film Beetlejuice Beetlejuice, as well as its trailer.